apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

 ## Horizontally scale a cluster

 Specify a cluster and its role group by using options to scale out this cluster.
-For more options information, see [kbcli cluster horizontal-scale](../cli/kbcli_cluster_horizontal-scaling.md)
+For more options information, see [`kbcli cluster horizontal-scale`](../cli/kbcli_cluster_horizontal-scaling.md).

 - The `role-group-names` option stands for the roleGroupNames of the nodes that need to be expanded.
 It is an array and needs to be separated by commas.